The Evil Within: Critical reception

 Lucy O'Brien of IGN gave it a positive score of 8.7 out of 10 in her review of the game.
 She praised the gameplay and horror of the game, but criticized the boring protagonist, Sebastian, and the saggy and convoluted plot, stating that "while its story does end up buckling under its own ambition, there is little here that takes away from the joy of experiencing survival horror under the steady hands of a master of the craft."

 Christopher Livingston from PC Gamer gave it a mixed review, praising the survival portions of the game, tense and often exciting atmosphere, satisfying stealth, exciting action sequences, as well as the nicely detailed environment, but criticizing the recycled, and very often, not scary bosses, poor character models, late texture pop-ins, sluggish control, frustrating camera angles, limited video options and poor decision on the aspect ratio.
-He stated that all these technical issues has dragged The Evil Within from enjoyably challenging to needlessly frustrating.
+He stated that all these technical issues have dragged The Evil Within from enjoyably challenging to needlessly frustrating.

 Tim Turi from Game Informer praised its high replay value, jump scares, well-executed lighting, dark, unpredictable world, as well as the sounds of enemies, but criticizing the distracting texture pop-in and disappointing story.
 He summarized the game as "an unnerving experience that keep your palms sweaty while delivering a harrowingly rewarding gameplay trial."

 Shaun McInnis of GameSpot spoke well of its striking atmosphere, tense combat that encourages resourcefulness, and rewarding skill progression system, but criticizing the nonsensical story and forgettable characters, autosave system, and a few frustrating boss fights.

-As the aspect ratio of the game received criticism, a patch was released on June 23, 2015 that allows players to play the game in full screen.
+As the aspect ratio of the game received criticism, a patch was released on June 23, 2015, that allows players to play the game in full screen.

 Sales

-In Japan, the game sold 176,691 physical copies across all platforms, along with an estimated 4,138 digital copies.
-The Evil Within was the second best-selling game in the United Kingdom on the all-formats chart during the week of its release.
-In the United States, the game was the third best-selling game of October 2014.
-It set the record for the highest-selling first month of sales for a new survival horror intellectual property (IP), until the record was later broken by Dying Light, when it was released in January 2015.
+In Japan, The Evil Within sold 176,691 physical units across all platforms, along with an estimated 4,138 digital units.

+In the United Kingdom, the game was the second best-selling game on the all-formats chart during its week of release.

+In the United States, it was the third best-selling game of October 2014.
+It set the record for the highest-selling first month of sales for a new survival horror intellectual property, until the record was later broken by Dying Light, when it was released in January 2015.

 Sequel

-At E3 2017, Bethesda revealed the trailer for a sequel, The Evil Within 2.
+At E3 2017, Bethesda revealed The Evil Within 2.
 The game takes place three years after the events of the original game and features Sebastian returning to STEM to look for Lily, his believed-to-be dead daughter.
-The game was released on October 13, 2017 for PC, PlayStation 4 and Xbox One.
-The Last Chance Pack was announced as a pre-order bonus on July 19, 2017; it includes an exclusive handgun, some crafting items and some healing items.
-It is similar to The Fighting Chance Pack from the first game.
+It was released on PlayStation 4, Windows, and Xbox One on October 13, 2017.